c-huang-tty/backup.github.io/_posts/2021-01-04-blog-post-title-from-file-name.md

 ![text](https://docs.microsoft.com/en-us/windows/win32/memory/images/fmap.png)

 The file on disk can be any file that the users want to map into memory, or it can be the system page file.
 Processes use __pointers__ to read from and write to the files, just as they would with dynamically allocated memory.
 Finally, When a process has finished with the file mapping object, it should destroy all file views in its address space by using the [UnmapViewOfFile](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-unmapviewoffile) function for each file view.
 Below is a sample test code.
-The write process write a timestamp to the file every 10 ms, and the read the timestamp and print it out.
+The write process writes a timestamp to the file every 10 ms, and the read process reads the timestamp and print it out.

 ```cpp
 // Write Process